pdfcrunch/pdfcrunch.github.io/index.md

 <div class="thing2">
 ### 2. Crunch

 We crunch your data for you.
-Or, you take the reigns by drawing and tagging stencils over key areas.
+Or, you take the reins by drawing and tagging stencils over key areas.

 ![Step 2](assets/img/step2.png)